auth0/docs/articles/microsites/add-login/add-login-single-page-app.md

 ## How it works

 For security in SPAs, depending on your architecture, you may choose to use either the [Authorization Code Flow with PKCE](/flows/concepts/auth-code-pkce) or the [Implicit Flow](/flows/concepts/implicit).
+For a more detailed explanation, see our blog post: [OAuth2 Implicit Grant and SPA: Everything you always wanted to know (but were afraid to ask)](https://auth0.com/blog/oauth2-implicit-grant-and-spa/).

 ### Authorization Code Flow with PKCE